- CAT Score vs Percentile - What Does it Mean

 Get Access to Latest Updates

-In this article, CollegeDekho has put down a detailed analysis of the riddle CAT Score vs Percentile.
-We hope that this analysis will help you understand the primary/ basic difference between score and percentile.
+In this article, CollegeDekho has put down a detailed analysis of CAT Score vs Percentile.
+This analysis will help you understand the basic difference between CAT score and CAT percentile.

-To understand the CAT score, one must first understand the Exam pattern and marking scheme of CAT Examination, both the things are explained in the following points:
+To understand the CAT score, one must first understand the CAT exam pattern and marking scheme, both the things are explained in the following points.
+Candidates can take look at the revised CAT 2020 exam pattern given below.

 - Maximum Marks for CAT Exam is 300